Vinayak-Seth/ipl-analysis/README.md

 - **Player-wise performance analysis** – Evaluate runs, strike rate, and consistency.
 - **Top 10 batsmen leaderboard** – Quickly find the highest-performing players.
 - **Match-wise performance trends** – Track player form across matches and seasons.
+- **Player Runs Prediction** – Predict expected runs for any player in a match.
+- **Match Outcome Predictor** –Predict the winner of a match based on teams, venue, and toss.
+- **Head-to-Head Analysis** – Compare historical performance between two teams.
 - **Interactive dashboard** – Built with Streamlit for seamless exploration.
 ---